 Liquidity risk is the risk that the Company will not be able to meet its financial obligations and commitments as they fall due.
 Liquidity risk arises primarily from abnormal increases in share redemptions as well as mortgage advances in a short period of time.
 The Company's approach is to ensure that it will have sufficient cash and credit facilities to meet its liabilities when due, under normal and stressed circumstances.
-As at March 31, 2023, the Company's financial obligations and commitments consisted of accounts payable and accrued liabilities totaling \$377,861 (December 31, 2022 - \$357,720) and dividends payable totaling \$450,199 (December 31, 2022 - \$410,922).
+As at December 31, 2023, the Company's financial obligations and commitments consisted of accounts payable and accrued liabilities totaling \$557,863 (December 31, 2022 - \$357,720) and dividends payable totaling \$nil (December 31, 2022 - \$410,922).
 Accounts payable and accrued liabilities along with dividends payable are all due within normal trade terms of generally 30 days.
-The Company also has a bank line of credit that is repayable on demand and had a \$16,770,000 balance as at March 31, 2023 (December 31, 2022 - \$23,210,000).
+The Company also has a bank line of credit that is repayable on demand and had a \$nil balance as at December 31, 2023 (December 31, 2022 - \$23,210,000).

-The Company is contractually committed to provide additional funds on existing mortgages in the amount of \$53,954,000 which are expected to be funded within 1 year.
+The Company is contractually committed to provide additional funds on existing mortgages in the amount of \$41,229,000 which are expected to be funded within 1 year.
 These commitments relate primarily to residential construction mortgages where funds are advanced as projects are completed.
 It is the Company's experience that a portion of the unfunded commitments on existing mortgages will never be drawn.

 To mitigate its liquidity risk, the Company targets to maintain significant committed borrowing facilities from its bank for credit room within a range between 10% to 15% of shareholders' equity.
-As at March 31, 2023, the Company's committed borrowing facilities represented approximately 15% of shareholders' equity (December 31, 2022 - 15% of shareholders' equity).
-In addition, the Company has policies in place that can restrict the total amount of share redemptions to 5% of shareholders' equity in order to allow share redemptions to be funded through the normal repayment of the mortgages receivable.
+As at December 31, 2023, the Company's revolving line of credit was \$40 million (December 31, 2022 - \$40 million).
+Subsequent to the reporting period, the Company entered into discussions with the bank to lower the maximum revolving line to \$5 million effective March 11, 2024.
+The Company had a \$nil balance as at December 31, 2023 for it's bank line of credit.

-As at the date of authorization of the amended and restated financial statements, the value of funds held in escrow was \$1,021,205 and the aggregate value of redemption requests was \$56,909,569.
+As at the date of authorization of the financial statements, the value of funds held in escrow was \$1,021,205 and the aggregate value of redemption requests was \$50,218,427 million.
 Given the short term duration of the mortgage investments, a significant portion of the mortgage investments will pay out in 2024 which will enable the Company to fund future mortgage originations as well as redemption requests.
 In addition, the Company has policies in place that can restrict the total amount of share redemptions to 5% of shareholders' equity in order to allow share redemptions to be funded through the normal repayment of the mortgages receivable.